daheeChung98/robust-regression-comparison/README.md

 - The dataset is readily availbale through `scikit-learn`, ensuring reproducibility and ease of use.
 - In later experiments, synthetic outliers and additional noise will be introduced to evaluate how OLS, Ridge, LASSO, and Huber Regression perform under challenging data conditions.

+## Experimental Design

+### Phase 1 - Baseline Comparison

+The original California Housing Dataset was used to compare

+- OLS
+- Ridge
+- LASSO
+- Huber Regression

+### Phase 2 - Synthetic Response Contamination

+Artificial outliers were injected into the response variable.

+Contamination levels:

+- 0%
+- 5%
+- 10%
+- 20%

+Each experiment was repeated 30 times using different random seeds.

+Performance metrics and regression coefficients were summarized using mean ± standard deviation.

+### Phase 3 (Planned): Feature Contamination

+### Phase 4 (Planned): Heavy-tailed Noise

 ## Methods

 ### Regression Models